SeismicSource/sourcespec/README.md

     source_spec -S

-Take your time to go through the genereated configuration file (named `source_spec.conf`): the comments within the file will guide you on how to set up the different parameters.
+Take your time to go through the generated configuration file (named `source_spec.conf`): the comments within the file will guide you on how to set up the different parameters.